filodb/FiloDB/README.md

 2. Start a Cassandra Cluster.
 If its not accessible at `localhost:9042` update it in `core/src/main/resources/application.conf`.

 3. FiloDB can be used through `filo-cli` or as a Spark data source.
-The CLI supports data ingestion from CSV files only.
+The CLI supports data ingestion from CSV files only; the Spark data source is better tested and richer in features.

 There are two crucial parts to a dataset in FiloDB,

 1. partitioning column - decides how data is going to be distributed across the cluster
-2. sort column         - acts as a primary key within each partition and decides how data will be sorted within each partition
+2. sort column         - acts as a primary key within each partition and decides how data will be sorted within each partition.
+Like the "clustering key" from Cassandra.

 Specifying the partitioning column is optional.
 If a partitioning column is not specified, FiloDB will create a default one with a fixed value, which means everything will be thrown into one node, and is only suitable for small amounts of data.